Essential Vietnam & Cambodia

 - 11 nights in hotels and 2 in flight (accommodation as specified or similar)

 - International and regional flights as detailed.
-Prices are based on return flights with Vietnam Airlines from London Heathrow - inbound via Ho Chi Minh City.
+Prices are based on return flights with Vietnam Airlines from London Heathrow - inbound via Ho Chi Minh City or Hanoi.
 Supplements may apply from other airports

 - 19 meals: 11 breakfasts (days 3-13) 6 lunches (days 2, 4, 6, 8-9 and 11) 2 dinners (days 5 and 7)

 Titan’s VIP door-to-door travel service collects you from home for your flight to Hanoi.

 Upon arrival in Hanoi we transfer to our hotel.
 This afternoon, we visit the National Museum of Fine Art, which displays a vast collection of ancient stone carvings and Buddhist statues.
 We’ll also visit the lakeside Ngoc Son Temple and take a walking tour of Hanoi’s Old Quarter, a bustling area of narrow streets, traditional shop-houses, temples and countless cafés and bars.

 We continue our exploration of Hanoi this morning, stopping at the monumental Ho Chi Minh Mausoleum and the wooden stilt house where Ho Chi Minh lived in his later years.
 Nearby we’ll see the One Pillar Pagoda, the 11th-century Temple of Literature and West Lake.
 Here we’ll visit Tran Quoc Pagoda and the Taoist Quan Thanh temple.
 The rest of the day is at leisure, while this evening you might like to attend an optional water puppet show, a traditional art form unique to northern Vietnam.